kj/shopify-client/README.md

 Bulk requests are limited to one per shop at any one time.
 Creating a new bulk request via the gem will cancel any request in progress for the shop.

+### Make cached API requests

+Make a cached GET request:

+    client.get_cached('orders', params: {since_id: since_id})

+Note that unlike `#get`, `#get_cached` returns the `Response#data` hash rather than a `Response` object.

+Making the same call with the same shop/client, will result in the data being returned straight from the cache on subsequent calls, until the configured TTL expires.
+If you're using Redis, it will be used as the cache store; otherwise, the cache will be stored in a thread local variable.

+You can also manually build and clear a cached request.
+For example, you might need to clear the cache without waiting for the TTL if you receive an update webhook indicating that the cached data is obsolete:

+    get_shop = ShopifyClient::CachedRequest.new('shop')

+    # Request shop data (from API).
+    get_shop.(client)
+    # Request shop data (from cache).
+    get_shop.(client)

+Clear the cache data to force fetch from API on next access:

+    get_shop.clear(myshopify_domain)

+Set the cache data (e.g. from shop/update webhook body):

+    get_shop.set(myshopify_domain, new_shop)

 ### Pagination